Hernia Mesh Lawsuits

 Injuries Caused by Hernia Surgical Mesh Implants

 Made from synthetic materials or animal tissue, surgical mesh is a type of medical device used to provide support to weak or damaged tissue.
-When implanted properly and made of the appropriate type of material for the hernia repair, surgical mesh can prevent recurrence and even allow for a shorter recovery time for a patient.
-Surgical mesh has also been associated with serious side effects.
+When made of the appropriate type of material for the hernia repair, surgical mesh can prevent recurrence and even allow for a shorter recovery time for the patient.
+But surgical mesh has also been associated with serious side effects.

 If you or someone you love suffered from mesh erosion, infection, or other complications after a hernia repair, now is the time to discuss your options with our skilled attorneys.
-We can advise you of your right to compensation for medical treatment, ongoing care, and possibly more.
+We can advise you regarding whether you may have a right to compensation for your pain and suffering, medical treatment, ongoing care, and possibly more.

 Hernia Mesh Litigation in the U.S.

-Due to the number of patients adversely affected by defective mesh products, consolidated lawsuits have been filed against manufacturers and other responsible parties.
-These include multi-district litigations (MDLs) and multi-county litigations (MCLs), and class actions.
+Due to the number of patients adversely affected by defective hernia mesh products, consolidated lawsuits have been filed against manufacturers and other responsible parties.
+These include multi-district litigations (MDLs), multi-county litigations (MCLs), and class actions.

-The largest MDL involving hernia mesh is IN RE: Davol, Inc./C.R.
-Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, MDL No. 2846, which was filed in the U.S. District Court for the Southern District of Ohio.
-This case involves more than 20 different mesh products used for hernia repairs, and the outcome of this case will most likely influence the outcome of countless future hernia mesh lawsuits.
-Bellwether trials are set to begin in May 2020.
+The largest MDL involving hernia mesh is In Re: Davol, Inc./C.R.
+Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, MDL No. 2846, which is in the U.S. District Court for the Southern District of Ohio.
+This case involves more than 20 different mesh products used for hernia repairs, and the outcome of this case may well influence the outcome of future hernia mesh lawsuits.
+Bellwether trials are set to begin in 2021.

 Hernia Surgical Mesh Complications